Ok hebbe wy des grote vorfarenheyt, De doet.In dessen dantz essche ick jw alle,

 Christ's substitute - the highest prelate.(3)

-Dance in front befitting your station.
+Dance in front according to your station.

 Have you managed your holy office well